Reviewed Date: 06/23/2021

 Tennessee Local Development Authority Loan Program

 In 1978, state lawmakers established the Tennessee Local Development Authority (TLDA) Loan Program primarily to make loans to local governments for water, wastewater, and solid waste projects.
 Loans also can be secured for purposes such as airports, capital projects, and rural firefighting equipment.
 In 1990, the law was amended to let TLDA issue bonds and make the proceeds available for loans to local governments for other capital projects.
-View contact and program information at
+Contact and program information.

 Tennessee Municipal Bond Fund

 The Tennessee Municipal League (TML) is the organization of Tennessee cities and towns.
 Created in 1985, the Tennessee Municipal Bond Fund (TMBF) is an entity within TML that creates and administers loan programs for the benefit of cities and counties.
 View contact and program information at https://www.tml1.org/bond-fund.